dshanske/simple-location/readme.md

 ## Upgrade Notice ##

+### 4.3.0 ###

+This update includes support for Locations.
+Which will be generated when a new location is looked up.

 ### 4.1.5 ###

 Wikimedia Maps has turned off third-party access and advised they have no plans to return it.
 So this service is now removed.
 Added some new services to cover.